Please give us feedback on our NEW Website! www.mymedplans.com

 It’s never too late to start living a longer, healthier life.
 Take advantage of all SilverSneakers has to offer.

-We are pleased to announce the prescription drug plan offered by the Airline Trust in 2022 will be through BCBS.
-The BCBS RX Plans are Express Scripts plan designs.
+The prescription drug plan offered by the Airline Trust is through BCBS.
+The BCBS RX Plans are managed by OptumRX.

 •Your formulary is a list of drugs covered by your plan.